ericghara/RedisRateLimiter/README.md

 </details>

 #### Strictly Once
-A sliding window limiter, where if duplicate events subsequently occur during the `event-duration`, the later event(s) are rejected **and** the conflicting earlier event is invalidated.
+A sliding window limiter, where if duplicate events occur during the `event-duration`, the later event(s) are rejected **and** the conflicting earlier event is invalidated.
 In short, at least `event-duration` time should separate events, otherwise no events are valid.

 <details>
 <summary>Example</summary>